jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 </code></pre>

-Finnaly setup these as it is below in the <code>Application.tsx</code> file:
+Finally setup these as it is below in the <code>Application.tsx</code> file:

 <pre><code class="javascript">require('./Application.scss')
 import * as React from 'react';